TikTok Is Obsessed With These Abercrombie Jeans

-TikTok Is Obsessed With These Abercrombie Jeans -- and They're On Sale!
+TikTok Is Obsessed With These Abercrombie Jeans (Get Them On Sale Now!)

 You've already seen this with the cult-favorite picks from Gap and the $10 Walmart jeans.
 But now, TikTok's biggest denim fans are turning to another beloved brand for their jeans: Abercrombie & Fitch.
 Plus, the brand is having a huge sale on denim right now, so it's the perfect time to try a new style.
 The fashion brand has select styles of jeans on sale for as low as $30, including the popular Curve Love jeans, but it's the '90s Ultra High Rise Straight Jeans that have become a fan favorite among TikTok users, including Alyssa Ogletree.